mthurmond/min-blog/roadmap.md

     - then use some of this knowledge to create the simpler version outlined below.

 v1 user authentication & authorization details
+- make session secret random set of characters, and store as environment variable that doesn't get pushed to git repo
+- hook up a session store with express session middleware, should store it in sqlite (for info, see how i did this in the express + mongo db auth course)
 - admin goes to /admin, enters pw, then is authenticated.
 - after that, admin authorized to view create/edit/delete buttons on index and post pages, the create/edit and delete forms, and can execute those forms (i.e. execute post/destroy routes)
 - will need conditional logic on